Diseases

 • Mortality

-1. Determine if fatalities are associated with particular genotypes, or host-related factors
+1. We are not aware of whether fatalities are associated with particular genotypes, or host-related factors.

-2. Examine the role of co-infections in controlled conditions
+2. The role of co-infections on mortality under controlled conditions has not been well investigated.

 • Shedding kinetic patterns

-1. Determine oocyst shedding profile (level of excretion and duration) in different animal hosts using sensitive sampling and testing methods
+1. Data on oocyst shedding profiles (shedding levels and duration) in different animal hosts could be improved by using appropriate sampling and sensitive testing methods.

-2. Determine if, and to what extent, dead oocysts are shed during infection
+2. The extent to which dead oocysts are shed during infection is unknown.

 • Mechanism of pathogenicity

-Damage to the host epithelial cells mainly in the gastrointestinal tract where villous atrophy occurs in the small intestine.
+Damage to host epithelial cells mainly occurs in the gastrointestinal tract where villous atrophy occurs in the small intestine.
+Increased intestinal barrier permeability and inflammatory responses are typically associated with cryptosporidiosis, as are alteration in the host gut microbiota composition.

 • Zoonotic potential